City University in Canada offers a M.Ed. in Educational Leadership in Education program in British Columbia and Alberta.

 Effective In-Class Learning

-The MEd programs in both BC and Alberta are comprised of 13 courses over a two-year period, including three working internships and either a thesis or capstone project.
+The MEd programs in both BC and Alberta are comprised of 18 courses over a two-year period, including three working internships and a capstone paper.
 Students will complete their studies in a cohort comprised of learners working together under the leadership of faculty members.
 The program includes three internships, where students are mentored by both a CityU faculty member and a leader based in a school or district office.
-Graduates of the M.Ed.
-Leadership in Education program have found employment as department or curriculum leaders and lead teachers, vice principals, principals, as well as other educational career advancements.
+Graduates of the MEd Leadership in Education program have found employment as department or curriculum leaders and lead teachers, vice principals, principals, as well as other educational career advancements.

 British Columbia Locations: